Watkinsville, Georgia

-Watkinsville is the largest town and county seat of Oconee County, Georgia, United States.
-As of the 2020 census, the town had a total population of 2,896.
+Watkinsville is the largest city and county seat of Oconee County, Georgia, United States.
+As of the 2020 census, the city had a total population of 2,896.
 It served as the seat of Clarke County until 1872 when the county seat of that county was moved to Athens, a move which ultimately led to the creation of Oconee County in 1875.
 It is included in the Athens-Clarke County, Georgia Metropolitan Statistical Area.